GMAT Verbal – Vocabulary List

 (adj.) being young or immature

 With the callow remark the young man demonstrated his age.
-Although the girl could be considered an adult, the action
+Although the girl could be considered an adult, the action was very callow.

 I felt it necessary to speak against the calumny of the man’s good reputation.